bobbrowning/sudsjs/README.md

 # Overview / installation

 SUDSjs is a database management system based on node,js.
-No or minimal coding is required.
+No or minimal coding is required and provides:

+* List / filter / sort tables
+* List / Edit / Delete rows.
+* An extended permission system
+* An administration page.
+* Some basic functions to get you off the ground.
+The test data includes a useable contact management system and web site content management system.
+* This is all controlled by configuration files.

 This will:
 * give you a significant head-start for your project;
 * reduce overall development time;
 * provide a test-bed for your planned data structure before you commit resources;
 * provide a system for users to enter data while you are developing the application.

-It provides:

-* An administration page.
-* List / search / sort tables
-* List / Edit / Delete rows.
-* An extended permission system
-* Some basic functions to get you off the ground.
-The test data includes a useable contact management system and web site content management system.

 SUDSjs is new and is in beta testing.
 The software plus test data only takes a few minutes to set up on your Linux system.